martinsuchen35/CoronaVirusTracker-iOS/README.md

-# CoronaVirusTracker
+# CoronaVirusTracker-iOS
-* This is a wrapper app (Android and iOS) for the website created by https://www.1point3acres.com/
+* This is a wrapper app (iOS) for the website created by https://www.1point3acres.com/
 * There's no app for users to access the coronavirus updates easily
 * All credits to 1point3acres.com, and source codes of this project belong to the world
 * The URLs